 COL Jackson’s military career began when she enlisted in the United States Army Reserves (USAR) and attended Basic Combat Training in the summer between her junior and senior year of high school.
 She enlisted to be a combat medic, however during the Operation Desert Storm surge, she trained to become a medical supply specialist.
 During her five years of enlisted time in the USAR, she served as a simultaneous membership program cadet in the Reserve Officer Training Corps (ROTC) programs of Fort Hays State University and Kansas State University in the 1990’s.
 Upon graduation, she was commissioned as a second lieutenant in the Medical Service Corps.

 Her first assignment as an officer was with the 32nd Medical Logistics Battalion, 44th Medical Brigade, Fort Bragg, NC, where she served as the Detachment Commander for a Forward Logistical Element in Haiti.
 Upon her redeployment from Haiti, she became the Property Book Officer/S4.
 In 1996, she was the Division Medical Logistics Officer, Charlie Company, 782nd MSB, 82nd Airborne Division and later moved to Headquarters, 82nd Airborne Division as the Medical Operations Officer.
 In 1998, she served as the Division Medical Operations Center Logistics Officer in 2nd Infantry Division, Camp Casey, Korea.
 Upon return from Korea, she assumed the role of Chief of Material Branch at Darnall Army Community Hospital, Fort Hood, TX.
 In 2001, she commanded Echo Company, 704th Division Support Battalion, Fort Hood, TX.
 From 2002-2004, she attended and completed the Interservice Physician Assistant Program and was reappointed as an Army Medical Specialist Corps officer.

-She earned a Bachelor of Science Degree in Life Sciences from Kansas State University and a Bachelors and Masters in Physician Assistant Studies from the University of Nebraska Medical Center.
-She is currently a candidate for a Doctor of Medical Science with a program concentration in Clinical Medicine with the University of Lynchburg.
+She earned a Bachelor of Science Degree in Life Sciences from Kansas State University, a Bachelor and Master in Physician Assistant Studies from the University of Nebraska Medical Center, and a Doctor of Medical Science with a program concentration in Clinical Medicine with the University of Lynchburg.